 Start From is only relevant for processes that import documents.
 This allows you to enter the date from which you want to start retrieving the documents.
 If you enter a date in the past, this will import documents from that date, This will only import documents that have not already been imported.

 Last Run shows the date the process was last run.
 It includes a green tick or a red X icon to indicate if the process ran as a success or with an error.
 Clicking the View history link displays the History tab filtered to show the history of the specific process, Refer to Automation History.

 Inherit Job.
-When the Filter Type is set as Document View, the Inherit Job option is included in the process.
+When the Filter Type is set as Document View or Tasks View, the Inherit Job option is included in the process.
 Refer to Custom Processes using Views and Summary Notifications.

 When editing an "Active" Processes, making a change to anything other than the Process Name, Owner or Start From date, will automatically set the Status to "Draft".
 When you click the Back button or when you leave the page, a message displays as a reminder that the Status of the Process is "Draft".